laurent-martin/aspera-hsts-operations/README.md

 ### Verification

-At this point, nginx shall be proxying requests to the node api, and an API user and transfer user shall be configured.
+At this point, nginx shall be proxying requests to the node api and an API user and transfer user shall be configured.

 Check with: